MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 Use Azure Security Center to view and remediate security recommendations.
 Also, view security alerts view on your resources.
 Enable Azure Defender plans as they apply to various components of the cardholder data environment.

-Have a triage process to address the detected issues.
-Work with your security team to understand how relevant alerts will be made available to the workload owner(s).

 We recommend that you integrate logs so that you're able to  review, analyze, and query data efficiently.
 Azure provides several technology options.
-You can use Azure Monitor for Containers to write logs into a Log Analytics workspace.
+You can use Azure Monitor to write logs into a Log Analytics workspace.
 Another option is to integrate data into security information and event management (SIEM) solutions, such as Azure Sentinel.

 As required by the standard, all Log Analytics workspaces are set to a 90-day retention period.
 Consider setting up continuous export for longer-term storage.
 Don't store sensitive information in log data.
 Make sure access to archived log data is subject to same levels of access controls as recent log data.

 For a complete end-to-end perspective, see [Azure Security Center Enterprise Onboarding Guide](https://aka.ms/ASCOnboarding).
 This guide addresses enrollment, data exports to your security information and event management (SIEM) solutions, responding to alerts, building workflow automation, and more.

-> [!IMPORTANT]
->
-> Stop here.
-This article is work in progress.
-Check back on updates.
->

-Key differentiators over Baseline:

-- Enhanced Azure Container Registry topics (Quarantine pattern, subnet-isolated task runner, for example)
-- Addresses in-cluster ISV/OSS CNCF solutions like security agents (Falco, Prisma)
-- Namespace Limits and Quotas

 ## Related Azure Services